roheen781/North-by-Northeast-Journeys-main/content/english/motorcycle/_index.md

 ---
-title: "Motorcycle & Overland Tours in Northeast India"
+title: "Motorcycle & Overland Tours in Northeast India | NORTH BY NORTHEAST JOURNEYS"
 date: 2018-07-12T18:19:33+06:00
 bg_image: images/background/motorcycle/Motorcycle and Overland tours of northeast india.jpg
 description : "Motorcycle & Overland tours across Northeast India and the Eastern Himalayas.
-Our motorcycle & overland tours takes you on some of the most interior and remote parts of northeast India"
+Our motorcycle & overland tours take you on some of the most interior and remote parts of northeast India"
 ---

 ## Motorcycle & Overland tours across Northeastern India